gio

 §export_id

-the ID from g_dbus_connection_export_action_group()
+the ID from export_action_group()

-pub fn export_menu_model<P: IsA<MenuModel>>( &self, object_path: &str, menu: &P ) -> Result<MenuModelExportId, Error>
+pub fn export_menu_model<P: IsA<MenuModel>>( &self, object_path: &str, menu: &P, ) -> Result<MenuModelExportId, Error>

 Exports @menu on @self at @object_path.